nils91/som/README.md

 10|NAND|Perform a logical NAND operation with the accumulator and the given memory value and write the result to the accumulator.
 11|CJMP|Conditional jump.
 If the accumulator has value 1, perform jump.
 The opcode is followed by n bits denoting the memory address (or jump target address).
 The accumulator lays in the regular address space, and it can be written to/read from like every other address.
 The accumulator address is 0.
 Program execution starts at 0.
 Each command is n+2 bits long.
 After a command is executed, execution will advance by n+2 and continue with the next command.
 If a jump is executed, execution will continue at the given address.
+To end execution, perform a jump to 2^n-n-2.